-- 8. Copper and zinc monitoring.
-Measurements shall be conducted once every five years and each time benthic infauna measurements are made, and shall be performed at a time when fish at the facility are at or near their maximum biomass for that monitoring period.
-Reports shall include the percent solids of the sediment sampled.
-Core samples for metals must only consist of the top 2 cm of the seafloor. - 9.
-Reports shall include the date(s) of the sampling and the results of the analyses, along with all supporting information including a site schematic of the sample locations.
+- 8. Reports shall include the date(s) of the sampling and the results of the analyses, along with all supporting information including a site schematic of the sample locations.
 Reports, in a format approved by the Department, shall be submitted to the Department within 150 days of the monitoring event.
 However, based on prior monitoring or other information that indicate the facility may be adversely impacting the sediment, the Department may require, in writing, earlier submission of monitoring reports.
-The Department may provide a written extension for this submission deadline if necessary due to extenuating circumstances beyond the control of the permittee. - 10.
+The Department may provide a written extension for this submission deadline if necessary due to extenuating circumstances beyond the control of the permittee. - 9.
 Single core samples of 4 inches or greater in diameter shall be taken from the sediment for taxa measurements (infauna samples) and must be inserted to resistance or 15 cm, whichever is less.
 Depth of the core shall be reported.
 Infauna samples shall be sieved through a 1.0 mm mesh sieve.
 Organisms shall be fixed in 10% buffered formalin solution and stained with a 1% Rose Bengal staining solution.
 After one day or more in the formalin solution, the formalin shall be replaced with 70% ethanol to ensure preservation of the organism's integrity.
 Organisms shall be identified to the lowest practical taxonomic level, enumerated, and reported to the Department in raw form and per square meter or 0.1 m2.
 Species diversity, richness, total abundance and total abundance minus the number of Capitella capitata shall also be reported.
 Shannon-Weiner Diversity Index results shall not be reported if the cumulative number of organisms present in all samples from one sampling station is less than 50.
 Reference specimens shall be maintained at the facility (or facility headquarters) for examination by Department staff or its designee for a period of at least 3 years following collection.
-The Department may require more specific identification of organisms in order to determine compliance with this permit.

-11. Sediment monitoring for medications shall include analysis for the compound(s) used and any known primary metabolites.
+The Department may require more specific identification of organisms in order to determine compliance with this permit. - 10.
+Sediment monitoring for medications shall include analysis for the compound(s) used and any known primary metabolites.
 The Department may provide a written waiver for this monitoring requirement if the facility provides conclusive evidence (as determined by the Department) that medications used do not pose a potential to accumulate in sediments or organisms for sufficient time as to pose a potential threat to water quality or aquatic life.
 Core samples for medications must consist of the top 2 cm of the seafloor.